The command open reads data in several input formats from:

 alignment true | false

-Whether to interpret a multi-sequence file as an alignment (default, all sequences in one Multalign Viewer window).
+Whether to interpret a multi-sequence file as an alignment (default, all sequences in one Sequence Viewer window).
 Otherwise, each sequence will be opened in a separate window.
 If the sequences (including any gap characters) are of differing lengths, the option must be set to false.

 atomic true | false